© Copyright 2021, R. Fleischer

 (3) I did some testing on temporary changes to my own sidecar rig.
 I used colored film to change the appearance of the front lighting, to find out the effect on oncoming drivers.
 First was the change to quite mild yellowish-green, hardly noticeable to me, the driver of the sidecar rig, during the dusk period.
 The film was placed only on the headlight, which was the stock H4, stock lens and stock reflector, that emitted the normal 'white' light without the film.
 This affected both Lo and Hi beams, of course.
 After testing, that film was removed, and taped over the front light on the sidecar, a standard small base multiple LED plug-in type, quite small, approximately an inch in size.
 Originally, the front sidecar light was a small 1156, etc., type lamp, incandescent, and the lamp had been changed to a small aftermarket plug-in LED type.
 In other words, a small running identification lamp, not a real headlight by any means, as it did not really add illumination to the road for me, the driver.
 When finished with those tests (both of which improved recognition), at the suggestion of a friend, I taped a small LED lamp onto the top of my most visible helmet, a yellowish-greenish type, which was then my standard touring helmet.
 The LED faced forward, and had a specified 120 degree wide beam.
 This improved recognition by a huge amount, surprising me.
 More detailed testing needs to be done in other conditions, such as bright sunlight with conflicting other lights, etc., in the natural daytime environment.
 Results are tentative very positive for a change in frontal color, and especially for a helmet light, even one that is quite small.
 My suspicions are that any high placed lamp, even if quite low in light output, will have a large positive effect.
-I need to do testing for rear lighting too.
-I'd also like to experiment with helmet lamp colors.
+Also needed is more testing for rear lighting.
+I'd like to see experiment with helmet lamp colors.

 Some of the many sources for products I have tested:

-reflectivelyyours.com You will find this to be a very interesting source for reflective products for motorcycles.
+https://www.reflectivelyyours.com/ You will find this to be a very interesting source for reflective products for motorcycles.